Home | Contact | Impressum | Print | Deutsch

 Experience

 During these 20 years of experience, accompanied by the investigations of our institute in developing aid, regional planning and consulting, the input of local experts has flown in the background of the game and its manual.
-The constant feedback from the many thousend users of its predecessors in schools, management training and as the online version in the mentioned TV-Series has also helped to achieve the actual userfriendliness of the new CD-ROM-version V 2.51, published by MCB-Verlag, Munich, since 2008 as bilingual English-German Version.
+The constant feedback from the many thousend users of its predecessors in schools, management training and as the online version in the mentioned TV-Series has also helped to achieve the actual userfriendliness of the new CD-ROM version V 2.6, published by MCB-Publishing House, Munich, as bilingual English-German or Chinese-English Versions.
+A new version for Sri Lanka (Tamil and Singala) is in preparation.

 Tel. +49 089-535010